MANAGEMENT OF SEED-CLEANING WASTES

 Like many other industries in Missouri, industries that generate seed-cleaning wastes (seed chaff) are subject to the following state air pollution control regulations:

-- All industries that generate seed chaff must comply with 10 CSR 10-3.080, Restriction of Emissions of Visible Air Contaminants.
-This rule sets a maximum allowable shade or opacity of visible air contaminants that can be discharged to the air by a facility.
-Dust and particles emitted to the air when seeds are processed or seed chaff is separated may cause opacity problems unless cyclones, enclosures or other mechanical equipment is used and maintained in good operating condition to prevent emissions from escaping to the outside air.
+- All industries that generate seed chaff and vent these emissions through a stack must comply with 10 CSR 10-6.220, Restriction of Emission of Visible Air Contaminants.
+This rule sets a maximum allowable emission or opacity of visible air contaminants that can be discharged from a stack at a facility.
+Dust and particles emitted to the air when seeds are processed or seed chaff is separated may cause opacity problems unless cyclones, enclosures, filers or other mechanical equipment is used and maintained in good operating condition to prevent emissions from escaping to the outside air.

-- All industries that generate seed chaff must comply with 10 CSR 10-3.030, Open Burning Restrictions.
-For purposes of this rule, the Air Pollution Control Program considers seed chaff to be trade waste and therefore, prohibits open burning of seed chaff.
+- All industries that generate seed chaff must comply with 10 CSR 10-6.045, Open Burning Requirements.
+For purposes of this rule, the Air Pollution Control Program considers seed chaff to be trade waste and therefore, prohibits open burning of seed chaff or any other wastes generated at businesses with few exceptions.

-- All industries that generate seed chaff must comply with 10 CSR 10-3.090, Restriction of Emissions of Odors, which restricts excessively odorous fumes.
+- All industries that generate seed chaff must comply with 10 CSR 10-6.165, Restriction of Emission of Odors, which restricts excessively odorous fumes.
 The most common source of odors from seed chaff is a chaff pile that is being improperly composted.
 Proper composting should not result in a noxious odor.

 Missouri Department of Natural Resources